adrogin/WeekendCodeKata/SubarrayWithSmallestSum/README.txt

 Solution: 2 5 2

 Additional requirement: solution must not contain mutable variables.
 No variable value can be changed after assignment.
+No other requirements for this exercise except immutability.
+If there are multiple subsets yielding the same sum, it doesn't matter which one is reterned.